metakeule/speccer/spec/spec.md

 and the body in the next lines.
 Then run

-    speccer -cmd add -sec SCENARIOS -resp 'Your Name' -set new.md
+    speccer -cmd add -sec SCENARIO -resp 'Your Name' -set new.md

-to add title and body to the SCENARIOS sections.
+to add title and body to the SCENARIO sections.
 The available sections are defined in the `speclib`.